CaptainCodeAU/tapo_chatter/README.md

 2. Scans for Tapo devices on your local network
 3. Displays detailed information about discovered devices
 4. Shows connection status for hubs/sensors and power state for plugs/bulbs
+5. Automatically detects Tapo H100 Hubs and:
+    - Connects to each discovered hub using your configured credentials
+    - Fetches all child devices connected to the hub
+    - Displays two detailed tables for child devices (same format as the main application)
+    - Shows real-time status of each child device (motion detection, contact state, etc.)
-5. Provides scan statistics showing total IPs scanned and connection errors
+6. Provides scan statistics showing total IPs scanned and connection errors
-6. With verbose mode, displays categorized error summary for network troubleshooting
+7. With verbose mode, displays categorized error summary for network troubleshooting

 ## Troubleshooting